China's landmark #MeToo case returns to court after setback

 Zhou, also known by the pseudonym Xianzi, originally sued for a public apology from Zhu and 50,000 yuan ($7,400) in damages.

-Her first hearing in December 2020 drew a large crowd and a significant police presence in Beijing.
+Her first hearing in December 2020 drew a large crowd and a significant police presence in Beijing.#photo1

 Reporters from foreign media outlets including AFP were dragged away by police while filming the scene.

-"The process for my case has truly been too difficult," Zhou said.
+"The process for my case has truly been too difficult," Zhou told AFP.

 "I worry that other victims fear standing up for their rights after seeing what I've experienced."